PhillipSz/translationcheck/README.md

 and then

-	bash translationcheck.bash -h
+	python3 translationcheck.py -h

 to see all options.

 Examples:

-	bash translationcheck.bash -uel French
+	python3 translationcheck.py -uel French

-	bash translationcheck.bash -el "English (United Kingdom)"
+	python3 translationcheck.py -el "English (United Kingdom)"

-	bash translationcheck.bash -u
+	python3 translationcheck.py -u

-(Note: Currently German is the default language!
-You can change this in line 12 in translationcheck.bash)

 To updates this script just run:

 	git pull -r

-This script requires (normally all should be installed): bash, wget, sed, sort, grep, tput, xdg-open
+(Note: Currently German is the default language!
+You can change this in line 26 in translationcheck.py)

+There is also a bash script which does the same thing, and has the same short options.

 -------------------------------------------------------------------------------------------------------------------------

 Report bugs to https://github.com/PhillipSz/translationcheck/issues